clemsonciti/workshop-palmetto/_episodes/04-storage.md

 Scratch space is divided into two directories: `scratch1` (1.88 Petabytes) and `scratch2` (188 Terabytes). `scratch1` uses a faster system for more rapid file transfer, and is well suited for jobs with thousands of read/write requests. `scratch2` is better suited for read/write jobs that are performed in parallel.

-To go to a scratch directory, or to any diretory on Palmetto, use the `cd` ("change directory") command:
+To go to a scratch directory, or to any directory on Palmetto, use the `cd` ("change directory") command:

 ~~~
 cd /scratch1/<your Palmetto username>